 Bookworm is another free and open-source ebook reader supporting different file formats like epub, pdf, mobi, cbr, and cbz.

-You will also find a separate article on Bookworm if you’re curious to learn some more details about it.
+You can also refer to our separate article on Bookworm if youโre curious to learn some more details about it.

 Installation

-For Ubuntu or Ubuntu-based distros, you can try the following command to install it:
+For Ubuntu or Ubuntu-based distros, you can run the following commands to install it using the official PPA:

-In either case, head down to its website to find more details on the installation.
+For other Linux distros, head over to its website to find more details on the installation.

 Installation